lena-voita/good-translation-wrong-in-context/README.md

 The options you may want to change are:

-`train_mode` - distribution over "sample", "noise", "beam" - which translation of a sentence to use
+`train_mode` - distribution over `"sample"`, `"noise"`, `"beam"` - which translation of a sentence to use
-* sample - round-trip translation is sampled translation (of a back-translated sentence)
+* `sample` - round-trip translation is sampled translation (of a back-translated sentence)
-* beam - round-trip translation is translation with beam search (of a back-translated sentence)
+* `beam` - round-trip translation is translation with beam search (of a back-translated sentence)
-* noise - noise version of target sentence
+* `noise` - noise version of target sentence

-We use samples: {"sample": 1, "noise": 0., "beam": 0.}
+We use samples: `{"sample": 1, "noise": 0., "beam": 0.}`

 `dropout` - for each possible mode in train_mode set the value of token dropout (probability with which each token is replaced with random).

 ---
 ### Problem (loss function)
 Problem is the training objective for you model and in general it tells _how_ to train your model.
-For the baseline, it's the standard cross-entropy loss with no extra options:
+For the baseline and DocRepair, it's the standard cross-entropy loss with no extra options:
 ```
 params=(
     ...